-According to the law firm press release, Exxon is a multinational oil and gas company and the world’s largest publicly traded company.
+According to the law firm press release, Exxon Mobil Corporation ("Exxon" or the Company) is a multinational oil and gas company and the world’s largest publicly traded company.

 Through a series of partial disclosures issued by different news sources between mid-August 2016 and late September 2016, the market learned that federal regulators were actively scrutinizing Exxon’s reserve accounting related to climate change and global warming and its refusal to write down any of its oil and gas reserves in the face of declining global oil prices.
 On these disclosures, the price of Exxon common stock fell as low as $82.54 per share on September 20, 2016, down more than 13% from the stock’s Class Period high, erasing billions of dollars of market capitalization.

 Then on October 28, 2016, before the open of trading, Exxon issued a release announcing its financial results for the quarter ended September 30, 2016.
 Exxon disclosed that it might be forced to write down nearly 20% of its oil and gas assets.
 Specifically, the Company acknowledged that it might have to write down 3.6 billion barrels of oil sand reserves and one billion barrels of other North American reserves that Exxon now conceded were not profitable to produce under current prices.
 In response to this news, the price of Exxon common stock fell more than $2 per share on October 28, 2016, on unusually high trading volume.